cgswong/docker-logstash/README.md

 Clean up after stopping: `curl -X DELETE http://${COREOS_PUBLIC_IPV4}:8500/v1/kv/logstash/?recurse`

+### Changing Defaults
+A few environment variables can be passed via the Docker `-e` flag to do some further configuration:

+  - KV_TYPE: Sets the type of KV store to use as the backend.
+Options are etcd (default) and consul.
+  - KV_PORT: Sets the port used in connecting to the KV store which defaults to 4001 for etcd and 8500 for consul.

 **Note: The startup procedures previously shown assume you are using CoreOS (with either etcd or consul as your KV store).
 If you are not using CoreOS then simply substitute the `source /etc/environment` and `${COREOS_PUBLIC_IPV4}` statements with the appropriate OS specific equivalents.**